makrai/notes/kartsaklis13-prior-disamb-word-tensor-for-sentce-vec.md

   is closer to ‘woman registers application’ than to ‘woman smooths application’
 * we test our models on two different datasets of transitive sentences, that of
-  * Grefenstette and Sadrzadeh (2011a) and
+  * Grefenstette and Sadrzadeh (2011a)
     * verbs and their alternative meanings have been selected automatically using the JCN metric of semantic similarity (Jiang and Conrath, 1997)
-    * many verbs cannot be considered as genuinely ambiguous (e.g. ‘say’ with meanings state and allege or ‘write’ with meanings publish and spell)
+    * many verbs cannot be considered as genuinely ambiguous (eg ‘say’ with meanings state and allege or ‘write’ with meanings publish and spell)
   * Kartsaklis+ (2013) 4
     * selection was based on human judgements from the work of Pickering and Frisson (2001).
 So, while 4
-    * landmarks ... correspond to clearly separated senses (e.g. ‘file’ with meanings register and smooth or ‘charge’ with meanings accuse and bill)
+    * landmarks correspond to clearly separated senses (eg ‘file’ with meanings register and smooth or ‘charge’ with meanings accuse and bill)
     * subjects and objects of this latter case are modified by appropriate adjectives